claravanstaden/polkadot-social-account-recovery/README.md

 ## How to Use

 1. **Connect Wallet**: Choose a wallet provider (Polkadot.js, Talisman, SubWallet, or Nova Wallet) and click to connect
-2. **View All Accounts**: Once connected, all your accounts from all wallets will be displayed
+2. **View All Accounts**: Once connected, all your accounts from that wallet will be displayed
 3. **Select Accounts**: Check the boxes next to accounts you want to make recoverable
    - Use "Select All" to quickly select all accounts
    - Use "Deselect All" to clear your selection
+4. **Configure Recovery Settings**:
+   - **Friend Account IDs**: Add the account addresses of trusted friends who can help recover your account (guardians)
+   - **Recovery Threshold**: Set how many friends need to approve a recovery (must be ≤ number of friends)
+   - **Refute Duration**: Set the waiting period (in days) before an approved recovery takes effect
-4. **Confirm**: Click "Make Accounts Recoverable" to set up social recovery for the selected accounts
+5. **Setup Recovery**: Click "Setup Recovery" to configure social recovery for the selected accounts

 The selected accounts will be configured for social recovery, allowing them to be recovered through trusted guardians if access is lost.